family tabbusiness tabsenior tabmember tabcontact tabblog tabtonik tab

 HSA Contribution Limits

 Each year the federal government sets the maximum limits for HSAs in three categories: the maximum contribution, the minimum deductible, and the out-of-pocket maximum.
 The first number, the maximum contribution, is the most money you can add to your Health Savings Account in one calender year.
 This money will not be subject to taxes, as long as you either leave it there, or spend it on approved medical expenses.
-If you have a remaining balance from the year before, you can still add an additional deposit, up to the current-year maximum.
+If you have a remaining balance from the year before it rolls over, and you can contribute your maximum contribution for the new year.
+This compounded savings stays into your account even after you turn 65.

 Individuals / Families